-St. Joseph School, a co-educational, Catholic elementary school, promotes academic excellence rooted in Gospel values, fosters the formation of minds, hearts and spirits and encourages growth in responsibility and service.
+Saint Joseph School, a Catholic co-educational elementary school, promotes academic excellence rooted in Gospel values and Catholic tradition, fosters the formation of minds, hearts and spirits, and encourages growth in responsibility and service.

-The St. Joseph School Community is a witness of the teaching ministry of the Catholic Church.
+The Saint Joseph School Community is a witness of the teaching ministry of the Catholic Church.